About

 Wade has been a National Board Certified Teacher since 1999.
 His professional recognitions and awards include the Milken Family Foundation National Educator Award, the McGlothlin Foundation Award for Teaching Excellence, the Virginia Lottery Super Teacher Award, the Virginia Lottery Excellence in Education Award, and the Sam's Club Teacher of the Year Award.
 He was named to the 2001 USA Today All-USA Teacher Team and was the 2000 Roanoke City Public Schools Teacher of the Year.
 In 2013 he was named “Most Inspiring Teacher” by The Roanoker magazine.
 In 2016, Wade was inducted into the National Teachers Hall of Fame.

-Through his consultancy, Causing Thinking, Wade has created and presented more than 350 workshops, keynotes, and professional learning experiences around the world on topics including adaptive thinking, differentiated instruction, project-based learning, classroom management, family and community outreach, and technology integration.
+Through his consultancy, Causing Thinking, Wade has created and presented more than 350 workshops, keynotes, and professional learning experiences around the world on topics including adaptive thinking, differentiated instruction, project-based learning, classroom management, family and community outreach, effective parenting, and use of technology with and around children.
 He frequently appears at conferences, schools, universities, and in various media to speak and listen about teaching, learning, and leadership.
-He cowrote Be A Teacher, published by Vandamere Press, which has been used across college and district teacher preparation and development programs across the United State and in China.
-He has partnered with school districts, universities, non-profits, and companies including the National Assessment Governing Board, the UAE Ministry of Education, Lexus, Toyota, Pfizer, Exact Sciences, PBS, and Apple.
+He cowrote Be A Teacher, published by Vandamere Press, which has been used across college and district teacher preparation and development programs across the United States and in China.
+He has partnered with school districts, universities, non-profits, corporations, and organizations including the National Assessment Governing Board, the United Arab Emirates Ministry of Education, Lexus, Toyota, Pfizer, Exact Sciences, PBS, and Apple.

-Wade has been appointed to Virginia Department of Education and statewide committees and task forces, including the Committee To Enhance the K-12 Teaching Profession in Virginia and the Uniform Performance and Evaluation Committee.
+Wade has been appointed to numerous Virginia Department of Education and statewide committees and task forces, including the Committee To Enhance the K-12 Teaching Profession in Virginia and the Uniform Performance and Evaluation Committee.
 He was a member of the National Assessment Governing Board's Teacher Advisory Committee and has advised the United States Department of Education.
-A former member of the Kappa Delta Pi Public Policy Committeehe was appointed as a charter member of the Virginia Standards of Learning Innovation Committee, which worked to imagine and invent a new generation of assessments and accountability.
-He served on a national advisory board at the Milken Center for Advancing the American Dream, where he helped create and judge the inaugural "I, Too, Am the Dream" contest.
-Wade has served as an advisor at LeapFrog and Flocabulary and is a Director at the Reynolds Center for Teaching, Learning, and Creativity.
+A former member of the Kappa Delta Pi Public Policy Committee, he was appointed as a charter member of the Virginia Standards of Learning Innovation Committee, which worked to imagine and invent a new generation of assessments and accountability.
+At the Milken Center for Advancing the American Dream, he helped create and judge the inaugural "I, Too, Am the Dream" contest.
+Wade has served as an advisor at LeapFrog and Flocabulary and is a Director at the Reynolds Center for Teaching, Learning, and Creativity and POP Scholar, Inc.

-Since 1996, Wade has worked with Peter H. Reynolds and FableVision Learning to develop numerous programs and curricula, including the North Star approach to teaching and learning, which serves as the cornerstone of his classroom practice.
-This framework celebrates distinctions in student learning styles, experiences, preferences, and strengths and has led to the development of dozens of teaching resources and technology tools including Brain Cogs.
+Since 1996, Wade has worked with Peter H. Reynolds and FableVision Learning to develop instructional programs and curricula, including the North Star approach to teaching and learning, which served as the cornerstone of his classroom practice.
+This framework celebrates distinctions in student learning styles, experiences, preferences, and strengths and has led to the development of dozens of teaching resources and technology tools, including Brain Cogs.

 From 2000 until 2014, Wade served as Chair of the Virginia Milken Educator Network (VMEN).
-Comprised of recipients of the Milken Educator Award, the network convened a community of expert educators over a range of teacher quality initiatives.
+Comprised of recipients of the Milken Educator Award, the network convened a community of expert educators over a range of teacher quality initiatives, including the TOP Institute.

 Wade founded and directed The Jiving Five, a Roanoke-based jazz, swing, and funk quintet.
 He formerly performed and recorded with The SwayKatz, The Stardusters, the Blue Ridge Trombone Ensemble and his rock band, Soupy Chopez.
 He is an alumnus of the Gentlemen of the College, the oldest men's a cappella group at The College of William & Mary.